-As the summer weather rolls on, so do concerns over people leaving their pets in hot cars.
-The BC SPCA has already received nearly 460 calls about dogs in distress in hot cars as we face province-wide heat warnings and special weather statements.
+As temperatures rise across the province members of the public become increasingly concerned about pets being left in hot cars.
+The BC SPCA received hundreds of calls to rescue pets from hot vehicles in 2018 and is preparing for another busy summer.
 Owners and caretakers may believe they’re doing their furry friend a favour when bringing them along on errands, but if they can’t bring their pet into a store and don’t want to tie them up outside, they may think a few minutes in the vehicle won’t be a big deal.
 For a dog, though, minutes is all it takes for them to feel the life-threatening effects of a hot car.

 Dogs can’t release heat by sweating

 Imagine if you could only cool yourself down through the palms of your hands and the soles of your feet.
 That’s pretty much how a dog is able to cool off – that, and also through panting.
 Dissipating the heat through their paws is incredibly challenging in a hot car, on hot seats, with all that sweltering heat around them.